GLOBAL MARKETS-Stocks and oil drop on concerns about Greece, China

 * Nearly 60,000 people without electricity (Updates number of evacuated)

-* Oil sinks on worries over Greece, China and Iran (Updates with close of U.S. markets; adds detail on Greek banks)
+* Oil sinks 6 percent on worries over Greece, China, Iran (Adds comment, updates prices)

 By Noel Randewich

-SAN FRANCISCO, July 6 Equity markets around the world fell on Monday and U.S. oil prices tumbled 7 percent after Greece overwhelmingly voted against conditions for a rescue package and following unprecedented measures in China to staunch recent massive losses in its stock markets.
+SAN FRANCISCO, July 6 Equity markets around the world fell on Monday and U.S. oil prices tumbled 6 percent after Greece overwhelmingly voted against conditions for a rescue package and on unprecedented measures in China to staunch massive recent losses in its stock markets.

-Wall Street shares fell less than some had feared.
-The International Monetary Fund reassured investors by saying it was ready to help Greece if asked to do so.
-European shares fell around 2 percent, a relatively muted reaction to the Greek vote.
+The drop on Wall Street wasn't as steep as some had feared and the International Monetary Fund reassured investors by saying it was ready to help Greece if asked to do so.
+European market losses were also moderate.

-Beijing introduced emergency measures over the weekend following a 30 percent slide in its stock market since mid-June, raising investors' concerns about the stability of the world's second-biggest economy.
+Beijing introduced unexpected measures over the weekend to staunch a recent 30-percent rout in its stock market since mid-June, which had raised investors' concerns about the stability of the world's second-biggest economy.

 "After the initial knee-jerk reaction, the majority opinion is that there is still a possibility of some sort of a deal that keeps Greece in the euro zone," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.